-Check out the following list of the four best wineries to visit in this region of the Great Lakes State.
+The following are two of the best wineries to visit in this region of the Great Lakes State.